epam/edp-install/helmfiles/README.md

    kubectl create namespace platform
    ```

-2. For EDP, it is required to have Keycloak access to perform the integration.
-Create a secret with the user and password provisioned in the step 2 of the [Keycloak Configuration](https://epam.github.io/edp-install/operator-guide/install-keycloak/#configuration) section.
+2. For KRCI, it is required to have Keycloak access to perform the integration.
+Create a secret with the user and password provisioned in the step 2 of the [Keycloak Configuration](https://docs.kuberocketci.io/docs/operator-guide/auth/keycloak#configuration) section.

    ```bash
    kubectl -n platform create secret generic keycloak \